 Changing to UTF-8 fixes various inconsistencies within ruby and with external tools.
-A very annoying case is that writing a text to file writes the file content in UTF-8, since this is the default ruby source encoding.
-But reading the content back, tags the string with the wrong encoding.
-But not in
+A very common case is writing a non-ASCII text to a file.
+It writes the string content as its binary representation, which is usually UTF-8, since this is the default ruby source encoding.
+But reading the content back, tags the string with the wrong encoding leading to mojibakes.

 s = "äöü" File.write("x", s) # => 6 bytes File.read("x") == s # => true in irb but false in .rb file